Does your business need a sponsor licence?

 Ingrid McGhee explains what the end of free movement means for your future recruitment requirements.

-The UK's post-Brexit points based immigration system will come into effect from 1 January 2021 when UK employers will be required to hold a sponsor licence to allow them to recruit European nationals.
+The UK's post-Brexit points-based immigration system came into effect from 1 January 2021 when UK employers will be required to hold a sponsor licence to allow them to recruit European nationals.
 For those businesses who already recruit non-EU national skilled workers to come and work in the UK, their systems will already be in place.
 However, new immigration rules will be extended to European nationals who could previously work in the UK under free movement rights.
 So, if your business currently recruits EU national staff, you should now be thinking about what the end of free movement means for your future recruitment requirements.

 When to apply

 If your business intends to recruit staff from outside the UK beyond 1 January 2021 and it does not already have a sponsor licence, an application will need to be made in order to sponsor the recruited individuals under the new immigration system.
 The sponsor licence will need to be in place from 2021.

 Delays for licences may be faced as an influx of applications is anticipated from employers who need to recruit skilled EU workers.
 Licence applications generally take around three to five weeks to be considered but may take longer depending on how busy the UK Visas and Immigration (“UKVI”) department is.
 A compliance check may be required, which can cause further delay and there is also the current added uncertainty of the Covid-19 pandemic impact to consider.

 Those applying for a sponsor licence must not have unspent criminal convictions for immigration offences or certain other crimes or any history of failing to carry out the sponsorship duties.
 Importantly, there are strict compliance obligations meaning that appropriate systems must in place to monitor sponsored employees, maintain records and report changes to UKVI.

 Before applying for a sponsor licence, businesses must assign roles to key personnel.
 These include: